HongshengHu/membership-inference-via-backdooring/README.md

 python train_clean.py --gpu-id 0 --checkpoint 'checkpoint/benign_model'
 ```
 ## Train a backdoored model
-* One data owner's data was collected and used: the default trigger is a 20-length binary array with each element of 1.
+* One data owners' data was collected and used: the default trigger is a 20-length binary array with each element of 1.
 The trigger pattern is placed in the end of the selelcted samples.
 You can vary different --y_target, --trigger_size, and --marking_ratio to see how these factors affact the backdoor attack success rate.
 Note that adjusting the coordinate of the trigger.
 ```python
 python train_MIB.py --gpu-id 0 --checkpoint 'checkpoint/one_owner' --trigger 'binary_1' --y_target 1 --trigger_size 20 --trigger_locate 580 --marking_rate 0.001
 ```